 Pūnana Leo is a private early childhood education program.

-If you support this state constitutional amendment, vote “YES” on November 4th, 2014.
+As the ʻAha Pūnana Leo joins with other non-profit educational organizations in support of this state constitutional amendment, we humbly ask for your support by voting “YES” on November 4th, 2014.
 Blank means “NO.”

 Coursework for the program is based on the newly revised version of the textbook, Nā Kai ‘Ewalu, written by Dr. Kauanoe Kamanā and Dr. William H. “Pila” Wilson available exclusively for a limited time to our self-directed online learners.